101 Solo Female Travel Tips (That Aren’t Lame)

 In an ideal world, everyone would be excited and supportive of your solo travel trip.
 In reality, people can be negative for a variety of reasons.
 Older family members may be worried about your safety, while friends your age may feel jealous.
 Whatever their reason, it’s important you don’t let it get you down.

-You may also experience pre-trip jitters.
+You may also experience your own solo travel anxiety.
 The following tips should keep you and your loved ones calm…

 Book something